yeoswehon/Team-Assignment-Automator/README.md

 - How do we handle leftovers when 50 is not a multiple of the chosen team size?

 ## Algorithm Summary
-- Timsort (hybrid of Insertion Sort and Merge Sort) for fast sorting of CGPP Data
+- Timsort (hybrid of Insertion Sort and Merge Sort) for fast sorting of CGPA Data
 - Quartile binning to seed CGPA Teams
 - Greedy Assignment to group students